-To achieve the BSc (Hons) award you need to complete 120 credits of study, including four core modules totalling 80 credits (Research, Leadership, Mentorship and a Dissertation).
-The remaining 40 credits can be gained by completing any of the other Level 6 modules of your chosen pathway.
+To achieve the BSc (Hons) award you will need to complete 120 credits of study, including three core modules totalling 60 credits (Research, Leadership and a Dissertation).
+The remaining 60 credits can be gained by completing any three of the other Level 6 modules.

 - Leadership Development Through Action Learning

 - Developing and Managing Care of the Highly Dependent Adult

 - Paediatric Clinical Examination and Minor Illness

 - Palliative Care for Adults

 The BSc (Hons) Health and Social Care Development degree offer the following:

 - Expertise: Each module is delivered by an expert in the field.